 Further questions or making a complaint

-If you have any queries or complaints about how we handle personal data, or if you wish to exercise any of your rights in relation to your personal data, please write to us.
+If you have any queries or complaints about how we handle your personal data, or if you wish to exercise any of your rights in relation to your personal data, please write to us.
 We will investigate and attempt to resolve any such complaint or dispute regarding the use or disclosure of your personal data.

 Personal data we process

-– National insurance number;
+- national insurance number;

-– Date of birth;
+- date of birth;

-– Home address, telephone number and personal e-mail address;
+- home address, telephone number and personal e-mail address;

-– Marital status and family / dependants;
+- marital status and family / dependants;

-– Information related to other pension entitlements;
+- information related to your other pension entitlements;

-– Bank account details; and
+- your bank account details; and

-– Copies of other personal documents (eg birth/marriage certificates, passports)
+- copies of other personal documents (eg birth/marriage certificates, passports)

 In this privacy notice, the following terms have the following meanings: